-What you must pay when you get these Services that are covered for you services In-Network Acupuncture for chronic low back pain \$15 copay per visit No prior authorization required.
-Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc.); not associated with surgery; and not associated with pregnancy.
+What you must pay when you get these Services that are covered for you services In-Network Acupuncture for chronic low back pain No prior authorization required.
+Covered services include: \$15 copay per visit Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc.); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
-Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
+Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
 Physician assistants (PAs), nurse practitioners (NPs)/ clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.

-What you must pay when you get these Services that are covered for you services In-Network Ambulan ice services \$50 copay per one-way horization is required for non-emergency transport tation.
-For coverage outside of the United States, dwide coverage.
-Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. ap coi coi on-emergency transportation by ambulance is propriate if it is documented that the member's ndition is such that other means of transportation uld endanger the person's health and that nsportation by ambulance is medically required.
-Annual p hysical exam \$0 copay per visit these ser out-of-po This exan authorization required.
-The amount you pay for rvices do not apply to your yearly maximum ocket.
-Limited to one exam per calendar year. n is covered in addition to the "Welcome to Exam" and "Annual Wellness Visit."
-Routine lab work not otherwise covered by Medicare as preventive, including: 0 Comprehensive Metabolic Panel 0 Thyroid Stimulating Hormone 0 Complete Blood Count 0 Vitamin D 0 A hands-on physical exam that includes inspection of the organ systems.
-0 A review of active medical problems, development of specific treatment plans, and an examination and evaluation of the entire person. st sharing may apply for other services provided e annual physical exam.
+What you must pay when you get these Services that are covered for you services In-Network Ambulance ser Ambulance services transportation.
+Prior authorization is required for non-emergency transportation.
+For coverage outside of the United States, see Worldwide coverage.
+Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Annual physica ll exam \$0 copay per visit No prior authorization required.
+The amount you pay for these services do not apply to your yearly maximum out-of-pocket.
+Limited to one exam per calendar year.
+This exam is covered in addition to the Welcome to Medicare Exam and Annual Wellness Visit. ab work not otherwise covered by Medicare tive, including: o Comp rehensive Metabolic Panel o Thyro i d Stimulating Hormone o Comp lete Blood Count ∘ Vitami n D ds-on physical exam that includes tion of the organ systems. develo ew of active medical problems, opment of specific treatment plans, and an nation and evaluation of the entire person. ng may apply for other services provided al physical exam.